mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [ChannelN],loop_out

    If loop is disabled, sets the player loop out position to the current play position.
 If loop is enabled, press and hold to move loop out position to the current play position.
-If quantize is enabled, beatloop\_size will be updated to reflect the new loop size. \[98\]
+If quantize is enabled, beatloop\_size will be updated to reflect the new loop size.

    :range: binary
    :feedback: Loop-out marker changes on waveform.

    .. versionadded:: v1.8.0
+   .. versionchanged:: v2.1.0

 .. mixxx:control:: [ChannelN],loop_out_goto